bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 5. Update on Action items?
   - Jyoti to create a dependency template in ZenHub - This has been done

-Action Item:
+## Action Item:
-a.
-PO's to create Epics and depdendencies in ZenHub(all what was discussed in PI planning) by end of Feb 12th
+-   PO's to create Epics and depdendencies in ZenHub(all what was discussed in PI planning) by end of Feb 12th
-b.
-Linda to have a poster in team spaces for Social meet up by end of Feb 12th
+-   Linda to have a poster in team spaces for Social meet up by end of Feb 12th
-c.
-Loren to check with Carol on
+-   Loren to check with Carol on
     - Overall UI ownership
     - BN Messaging